maidieho/-ISAD251-Coursework-01-CafeO/README.md

 ### Other Features
 1. User Login with input validation at client side.
 1. Data input validation including business rules of the product details are adopted
-1. RESTful API to deliver JSON data for four main HTTP verbs : GET, PUT, POST, DELETE
+1. RESTful Web services allow the other systems to access and manipulate textual representations of product data
 1. Customer User Registration

 ## Screenshots